-5.17.1008.02 Application for Design Review:
+Application for Design Review:

-The applicant needs to fill out the "Application for Certificate of ApprovalDesign Review" and submit it along with the required submittals.
-See Gateway Corridor District Design Guideline Booklet for a listing of required submittals.
+The applicant needs to fill out the "Application for Design Review" and submit it along with the required submittals.
 A listing of required submittals is included as part of the application form.
 The application fee required for this submittal shall be in accordance with La Vista's Master Fee Schedule.